 A NEW NOVEL IN JOHN RINGO'S BESTSELLING BLACK TIDE RISING SERIES.
 Sequel to The Valley of Shadows.

-Late of the Bank of the Americas where he used to be the global managing director for Security, Tom and his fellow survivors watched New York City burn.
-His plan to the save New York long enough to find a cure for the zombie virus hadn't survived the bloody scrimmage between angry cops, cunning gangsters, and rapacious City officials.
+At Tom Smith’s previous gig, he was the global managing director for security of an international bank.
+Then the zombies emerged.
+And New York burned.
+His plan to save the city long enough to find a cure for the zombie virus didn’t survive a bloody scrimmage between angry cops, cunning gangsters, and rapacious officials.

 About Black Tide Rising: “. . . an entertaining batch of . . . action-packed tales.
 Certainly, fans of Ringo’s particular brand of action-adventure will be pleased.”—Booklist

 "This anthology broadens Ringo’s Black Tide world, serving up doses of humanity amid the ravenous afflicted.
 Comedy has a place in this harsh reality, and these stories stir adventure and emotion at a frantic clip throughout.
 Zombie fiction fans will be thrilled."—Library Journal

 About the Black Tide Rising Series: “Not only has Ringo found a mostly unexplored corner of the zombie landscape, he's using the zombie frame to tackle a broader theme: the collapse and rebirth of civilization.
 The zombie scenes are exciting, sure, but its the human story that keeps us involved.
 A fine series.”—Booklist

 About Under a Graveyard Sky: “Ringo combines humor and horror in this strong series debut, the thinking reader’s zombie novel.”—Publishers Weekly

 About John Ringo: “[Ringo’s work is] peopled with three-dimensional characters and spiced with personal drama as well as tactical finesse.”—Library Journal